Linear Recursion: Conclusions

 \section{Conclusions}

-Our work previously investigated linear primitive recursive functions, and a linear version of G\"odel's \ST. This paper shows how the essential ideas can be extended to general recursion, as found in programming languages. $\Lrec$ is a syntactically linear calculus, but only the fragment without the recursor is operationally linear.
+This paper completes a line of work investigating the power of linear functions, from the set of primitive recursive functions to the full set of computable functions, with a strong focus on Turing complete systems based on linear calculi.
+In previous work, we investigated linear primitive recursive functions, and a linear version of G\"odel's \ST. Here, we extended these notions to general recursion, using iteration and minimisation ($\Lmu$) and, alternatively, unbounded recursion ($\Lrec$). \LLCIrec is a syntactically linear calculus, but only the fragment without the recursor is operationally linear.
 The linear recursor allows us to encode duplicating and erasing, thus playing a similar role to the exponentials in linear logic.
+It encompasses bounded recursion (iteration) and minimisation in just one operator.
+Summarising, a typed linear $\lambda$-calculus with bounded iteration (\LLCI) is not Turing complete, but replacing the iterator with an unbounded recursor ($\Lrec$), or adding a minimiser ($\Lmu$), yields a universal system.

+Linear calculi have been successfully used to characterise complexity classes, for instance, as a consequence of Dal Lago's results~\cite{Lago05}, we know that a closed-by-construction discipline in \LLCI gives exactly the set of PR functions, whereas closed reduction recovers the power of \ST. Interestingly, a closed-construction discipline does not weaken $\Lrec$ (the encoding of $\Mu$ is closed).

-It encompasses bounded recursion (iteration) and minimisation in just one operator, thus $\Lrec$ can be seen as an alternative way to recover the power of the $\lambda$-calculus within a linear system.
-The meaning of this linear recursor will be further analysed in a denotational setting in future work.
+The encoding of PCF in $\Lrec$ is type-respecting, and $\Lrec$ seems a potentially useful intermediate language for compilation.
+The meaning of the linear recursor will be further analysed in a denotational setting in future work and the pragmatical impact of these results is currently being investigated within the language Lilac~\cite{MackieIC:lilfpl}.

-The pragmatical impact of these results is currently being investigated within the language Lilac~\cite{MackieIC:lilfpl}.
-Other work that is currently being investigated includes the relationship with calculi for explicit computational complexity.
-For instance, closed construction in \LLCI (that is, the requirement that in any iterator term the function to be iterated must be closed when the term is constructed, as opposed to being closed at the moment of reduction) gives PR functions~\cite{Lago05}, but closed construction does not affect \LLCIrec (the encoding of $\Mu$ is closed).